 - v.
-In determining whether the proposed housing is viable, the Board shall consider, but not be limited to, the following: - (a) The personal characteristics and criminal history of the persons with whom the petitioner will live in the dwelling, and how the petitioner relates to them. - (b) Opinion of the community on the determination to grant the privilege and the persons with whom the petitioner will live. - (c) Condition of the physical facility of the residence and number of inhabitants in it. - (d) If the proposed residence is relatively close to the crime victim's residence. - (e) If there is any impediment in law for the petitioner to reside in the proposed dwelling unless it is included in the housing contract or there is certification from the corresponding administration.
+In determining whether the proposed housing is viable, the Board shall consider, but not be limited to, the following: - (a) The personal characteristics and criminal history of the persons with whom the petitioner will live in the dwelling, and how the petitioner relates to them. - (b) Opinion of the community on the determination to grant the privilege and the persons with whom the petitioner will live. - (c) Condition of the physical facility of the residence and number of inhabitants in it. - (d) If the proposed residence is within 30 miles by vehicle of the crimes victim's residence. - (e) If there is any impediment in law for the petitioner to reside in the proposed dwelling unless it is included in the housing contract or there is certification from the corresponding administration.